Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Introduction

-New Guinea, the largest and most topographically prominent island in the Maritime Continent, is distinguished by its towering mountain ranges, which exceed three kilometers in elevation.
+New Guinea, the largest and most topographically prominent island in the Maritime Continent, is distinguished by its towering mountain ranges, which exceed 4 km in elevation.
 This distinctive geography influences the diurnal cycle of convection and its offshore propagation \cite{zhou2006NGtopoGW, peatman2021ensomjo}.
 Typically, afternoon precipitation peaks over land with onshore migration of the sea breeze front \cite{zhou2006NGtopoGW, kikuchi2008mc}, and dynamic propagation events extending northeastward from the island \cite{hassim2016diurnal}.
 Moreover, precipitation patterns throughout New Guinea demonstrate strong seasonality, primarily driven by the monsoons \cite{mcalpine1983NG}.
 During the boreal winter rainy season \cite{mcalpine1983NG}, cold and dry northeasterly winds from the Northern Hemisphere cross the equator, transforming into westerlies due to the Coriolis effect \cite{wang2006MS}.
 These boreal-wintertime monsoonal flows interact with the elevated terrain, substantially modulating diurnal precipitation patterns \cite{zhou2006NGtopoGW}.
 However, the precise mechanisms underlying these processes, including the roles of land-sea breezes, cold pools, monsoons, gravity waves, and their interactions, remain insufficiently understood.

 A long-standing unsolved issue concerns the physical mechanism driving the offshore propagation of the diurnal convection.
-This phenomenon has been argued to be due to either gravity waves or density currents.
-However, additional factors such as background winds \cite{wang2017island, lopez2023, XC2024GWmonsoon}, topography \cite{coppin2019topo}, convective initiation over the ocean \cite{XC2025longdisOP}, and the life cycle and organization of mesoscale convective systems (MCSs) \cite{lopez2023} complicate the dynamics of offshore propagation further.
+This phenomenon has been attributed either to gravity waves or to density currents.
+However, additional factors such as background winds \cite{wang2017island, lopez2023, XC2024GWmonsoon}, topography \cite{coppin2019topo}, convective initiation over the ocean \cite{XC2025longdisOP}, the life cycle and organization of mesoscale convective systems (MCSs) \cite{lopez2023}, and the seeder-feeder effect of anvils \cite{mori2004} complicate the dynamics of offshore propagation further.